 Each year, thousands of children suffer sports-related eye injuries, says the American Academy of Ophthalmology (AAO) and the American Optometric Association (AOA).
 Sports is one of the leading causes of school-age children's eye injuries, but most of those injuries are preventable.

 The AAO, the AOA, and the American Academy of Pediatrics say all kids in organized sports should be encouraged to wear the correct eye protection.
 The AAO and the AOA, in fact, urge mandatory eye protection in school or community-sponsored sports.

 Sports-related injuries in all age groups happen most often in basketball, racquet sports, and baseball.
 Other high-risk sports are hockey, football, lacrosse, boxing, and soccer.

 Although eye protection can't prevent every injury, the right gear is extremely effective.
 (Keep in mind that proper eye protection varies from sport to sport.)
-According to the AAO and the AOA, 90% of sports-related eye injuries can be prevented.
+According to the AAO and the AOA, the majority of sports-related eye injuries can be prevented.

 What if your kids worry that they won't play as well—or look as cool—with eye protection?
 Tell them basketball greats Kareem Abdul Jabbar and James Worthy, along with football star Eric Dickerson, wore eye protection.

 Here are ways to protect children’s eyes:

 Have children's eyes checked before sports participation.
 If they can't see, they can't duck the puck or dodge the ball.

 Pick the right eye guards.
 Each sport has its own kind, but what's most important is that the eye guards fit your child.